All are welcome here!

-1. Face masks are to be worn while moving through the building, fellowshipping, and singing.
+1. Face masks are to be worn while moving through the building, especially while fellowshipping, and singing.

-2. There WILL be congregational singing and recitations.
+2. There WILL be congregational singing and responses.

 throughout the week.

-12. Our services are now being live streamed on our Facebook page.
+10. Our services are now being live streamed on our Facebook page.
 This is a permanent ministry.

 Harvest Sunday – on the Sunday before Thanksgiving, the Communion Table is laden with fruits and vegetables; sometimes with boxes of nonperishable foods.
 Congregants are invited to take home as much as they like (the boxed foods are given to the local food pantry).

 Community Thanksgiving Service – a Stonington Community Service.
 This takes place on the Sunday evening before Thanksgiving Day.

 Hanging of the Greens – the Christmas decorations are put up on the Sunday following Thanksgiving Day as part of the service.

 Christmas Cantata – held at Edinburg UMC at 4:00 pm on the second Sunday in December.
 Members of our church sing in it.
 It is free and open to the public.
 Refreshments always follow.

 Christmas Children’s Program – an entertaining Sunday provided by the kids of the church, usually on the second or third Sunday in December.